The Truth About Annie Hopper and DNRS Brain "Training"

 Apart from the obvious drawbacks and consequences, I have observed additional long-term consequences in the few patients who are able to maintain a long-term denial of their own MCS.
 These are out-of-control autoimmune conditions and pain syndromes.

-In an ideal world, programs like this one would be self-limiting.
-Unfortunately, when the truth is avoided, programs like this one spread.
+In an ideal world, the dissemination of this kind of program would be self-limiting, when each participant finds out that it does not change metabolism and that it is entirely an elaborate lie.
+Unfortunately, when the truth is avoided, and patients lie to themselves, programs like this one spread.